Skip to main content

 For a note, the cue notehead is shown "somewhere near" the invisible source head - I'll explain that in detail below, but the idea is that the visible stem goes almost to the cue notehead.
 A short line completes the missing stem piece.

-If the note/chord needs accidentals and/or articulation, an invisible grace note/chord immediately to its left must carry this information.
+If the note/chord needs accidentals and/or articulation, an invisible grace note/chord immediately to its left must carry this information (I call this the

 Invisible source rests create smaller cue rests at about the same position.
 However, as NWC does not always place invisible items at useful locations, these rests might end up at unexpected places.
-As a remedy, one can also enter rest chords with a blank head, stem length zero (or a whole notehead) and an invisible rest ("Show Rest" is unchecked), which are placed perfectly by NWC.
+As a remedy, one can also enter rest chords with a blank head, a whole notehead (or stem length zero) and an invisible rest ("Show Rest" is unchecked), which are placed perfectly by NWC.
 But this does not work with

-At its beginning, a cue staff or cue segment can optionally have a clef, key signature, and/or a time signature.
+At its start, a cue staff or cue segment can optionally have a clef and key signature.
 If the cue staff contains one or more system breaks, these elements are repeated at the start of each system.